mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     # "using setVersion and electionId to detect stale primaries"
     # for comparison rules.

-    # TODO!!! handle null is min for serverDescription.electionId and serverDescription.setVersion

     # Null values are always considered "less than"
     electionIdIsNull = serverDescription.electionId == null;
     maxElectionIdIsGreater = topologyDescription.maxElectionId > serverDescription.electionId if topologyDescription.maxElectionId is not null else false